swift-nav/libsbp/README.md

 necessary dependencies to build libsbp.
 You can make a local image fresh from this file by running `docker build` as such:

-`mkdir docker-build; cd docker-build`
+    docker build -t libsbp-build - <Dockerfile

-This dummy directory is to prevent docker from sucking up the whole repo into the local context (which is then immediately discarded anyway).
-Next create the docker image:
+Reading the Dockerfile from STDIN prevents docker from pulling in the whole repostory into the build context (which is then immediately discarded anyway).
+You can customize the UID of the user that's created with the docker image by passing the desired `UID` value to the build:

-`docker build -f ../Dockerfile -t libsbp-build .`
+    docker build -t libsbp-build --build-arg UID=1234 - <Dockerfile

 You can then make this image operate on your local workspace like this:

-`cd ..`  (back up to the root of the repo)

-``docker run --rm -v $PWD:/mnt/workspace -i -t libsbp-build:latest``
+    docker run --rm -v $PWD:/mnt/workspace -i -t libsbp-build:latest /bin/bash

 #### Using the docker image

 Once in the image, simply type `make all` to generate all the libsbp bindings.
 This could take several hours to run.
+Alternately, the docker image will run the `make all` command by default, so you can kick off the `make all` process by simply running the following command:

+    docker run --rm -v $PWD:/mnt/workspace -i -t libsbp-build:latest

 When you are finished, quit Docker so that it would not unnecessarily use up resources on your machine.

 If you run into issues during the generation process, try running `make clean`.
 Alternatively, you could recompile from a clean, newly-cloned libsbp repository on your machine, which would minimize the chance of running into compilation issues from an old build.

 ### Installing from package managers

 Some bindings are available on package managers:

 * [`python`](https://github.com/swift-nav/libsbp/tree/HEAD/python): available on pip